dylanoonk/notetaker-i-hardly-know-er/README.md

 # Notetaker?
 I Hardly Know 'Er

 Notetaker?
-I Hardly Know 'Er (NTIHKH) is a lightweight, Markdown-based note-taking and blogging application built with Node.js, Express, and EJS.
+I Hardly Know 'Er (NTIHKH) is a lightweight, Markdown-based note-taking webapp built with Node.js, Express, and EJS.
 It allows you to write, edit, and manage notes with real-time Markdown preview, upload and manage images for your posts, and includes a simple authentication system.

 ## Features